QUIJOTE scientific results XIX. New constraints on the synchrotron spectral index using a semi-blind component separation method: Introduction

 \section{Introduction}

 The increasing sensitivity of Cosmic Microwave Background (CMB) observations has revolutionised our understanding of the Universe in the past three decades.
-With the tremendous success of three space-based CMB missions, COBE \citep{COBE:1990}, WMAP \citep{Bennett_2013}, and \planck\ \citep{Planck-I:2020}, and plenty of ground-based and sub-orbital CMB experiments \citep{SPT:2011PASP,2024arXiv240519469K,ACT:2024A,SPIDER:Ade_2025}, we have reached an era where the primary focus of the cosmological observations is to understand the polarisation of the CMB in the upcoming decades.
-In particular, hunt for inflationary gravitational waves through potential detection of primordial $B$-mode polarisation of CMB is one of the key targets of future CMB polarisation missions \citep{B-mode:review-2016}.
-Future experiments, including LiteBIRD \citep{LiteBIRD:2023}, Simons Observatory \citep{so:2019}, CMB-Bharat \citep{CMB-Bharat:2022}, and PICO \citep{PICO:2019} will provide the most sensitive polarisation maps that will significantly tighten the constraints on the physics of inflation.
+With the tremendous success of three space-based CMB missions, Cosmic Background Explorer \citep{COBE:1990}, Wilkinson Microwave Anisotropy Probe (WMAP) \citep{Bennett_2013}, and \planck\ \citep{Planck-I:2020}, and plenty of ground-based and sub-orbital CMB experiments \citep{SPT:2011PASP,2024arXiv240519469K,ACT:2024A,SPIDER:Ade_2025}, we have reached an era where the primary focus of the cosmological observations is to understand the polarisation of the CMB in the upcoming decades.
+In particular, a hunt for the inflationary gravitational waves through the potential detection of the primordial $B$-mode polarisation of CMB is one of the key targets of future CMB polarisation missions \citep{B-mode:review-2016}.
+Future experiments, including \textit{LiteBIRD} \citep{LiteBIRD:2023}, Simons Observatory \citep{so:2019}, CMB-Bharat \citep{CMB-Bharat:2022}, and PICO \citep{PICO:2019} will provide the most sensitive polarisation maps that will significantly tighten the constraints on the physics of inflation.